EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 3(b).
 Map functions: Easier iteration in `R`

-A map function is a tool that lets you apply the same action or function to every element of an object.
-This could mean applying a function to each entry of a list, each element of a vector, or even each column of a data frame.
+A map function is a tool that allows you to apply the same action or function to every element of an object, such as each entry in a list, each element in a vector, or even each column of a data frame.
-If you’ve used base `R`'s `apply()` functions, you already know how map functions work.

-The `apply()` family (like `lapply()`, `sapply()`, etc.) is great for performing repetitive tasks without writing a for-loop.
-However, these functions can be tricky because:
+If you’ve used base `R`'s `apply()` functions, you’re already familiar with the concept behind map functions.
+The `apply()` family (like `lapply()`, `sapply()`, etc.) is helpful for automating repetitive tasks without needing to write a for-loop.
+However, these functions have a few drawbacks:

-- Their syntax is inconsistent (each one works slightly differently).
+Their syntax can be inconsistent (each function works slightly differently).
-- It’s sometimes unclear what type of object they’ll return (e.g., `sapply()` might return a list or vector).
+It's often unclear what type of object they will return (e.g., `sapply()` might return either a list or a vector).

-In `purrr`, the name of the map function tells you what type of output it will produce.
+In `purrr`, the name of the map function clearly tells you what type of output it will produce.
 For example:

-- `map(.x, .f)` is the main mapping function and returns a list
+`map(.x, .f)` is the main mapping function and returns a **list**.
-- `map_df(.x, .f)` returns a data frame
+`map_df(.x, .f)` returns a **data frame**.
-- `map_dbl(.x, .f)` returns a numeric (double) vector
+`map_dbl(.x, .f)` returns a **numeric (double) vector**.
-- `map_chr(.x, .f)` returns a character vector
+`map_chr(.x, .f)` returns a **character vector**.
-- `map_lgl(.x, .f)` returns a logical vector
+`map_lgl(.x, .f`) returns a **logical vector**.

-Consistent with the way of the `tidyverse`, the first argument of each mapping function is always the data object that you want to map over.
-The second argument is always the function that you want to iteratively apply to each element of the input object.
-The input object to any map function is always either a vector (of any type), a list, or a data frame.
+As is common with the `tidyverse`, the first argument of each map function is always the data you want to apply the function to, and the second argument is the function you want to apply to each element of the input object.
+The input object to any map function can be a vector (of any type), a list, or a data frame.

-Since the first argument is always the data, pipes (`%>%`) come in very handy, allowing us to string together many functions by piping an object into the first argument of the next function.
+Thanks to pipes (`%>%`), you can use map functions in a streamlined, readable way, passing the output of one function into the input of another.
+This makes it easy to string together several operations and apply them to your data in a tidy sequence.

 #### 3(c).
 Simplest usage: Repeated looping with map

-Fundamentally, maps are for iteration.
-In the below example, we will iterate through the vector `c(1, 4, 7)` by adding 10 to each entry.
+Maps are essentially used for iteration.
+In the example below, we will iterate through the vector `c(1, 4, 7)` and add 10 to each element.

-This function applied to a single number, which we will call .x can be defined as:
+The function applied to each individual number (referred to as `.x`) can be defined as follows:
 ```
 library(tidyverse)
 addTen <- function(.x) {
   return(.x + 10)
 }
 ```
-Then we can use the `map()` function which will iterate `addTen()` across all entries of the vector, `.x = c(1, 4, 7)`, and return the output as a list.
+We can then use the `map()` function, which will apply `addTen()` to each element of the vector `.x = c(1, 4, 7)`, and return the results as a list.
 ```
 map(.x = c(1, 4, 7),
     .f = addTen)